davidorme/Masters_GIS/_sources/intro.md

 # Introduction to the practicals

+These pages provide four GIS practical workbooks:

+* GIS practicals 1 and 2 support the GIS component of the Introduction to Ecological and Evolutionary Data Science for the following masters programmes at Imperial College
+  London: the Living Planet program at the Silwood Park campus and Taxonomy, Biodiversity and Evolution MSc and Biosystematics MRes at the Natural History Museum.

-These practicals introduce a core set of GIS concepts and functions in R and then explore some more common use cases.
+  GIS Practical 1 introduces a core set of GIS concepts and functions in R and explores some more common use cases.
+GIS Practical 2 then uses R to do species distribution modelling, which is a common applied GIS technique in biodiversity research.

+* The Landscape Ecology practical supports the Landscape Ecology and Conservation module for the Living Planet with Ecological Applications and Living Planet with Ecology, Evolution and Conservation streams.

+* The Spatial Statistics practical presents the use of R for spatial statistics and is provided as additional supporting material for research projects that require these specialised techniques, or for anyone who enjoys finicky stats problems!

 All of these practicals are **self-paced**: you can work through them at your own speed and call out when you need help.